Isaac Poulter

-Isaac Poulter (born September 12, 2001) is a Canadian professional ice hockey player who is a goaltender for the Norfolk Admirals of the ECHL as a prospect to the Winnipeg Jets of the National Hockey League (NHL).
+Isaac Poulter (born September 12, 2001) is a Canadian professional ice hockey player who is a goaltender for the Manitoba Moose of the American Hockey League (AHL) as a prospect to the Winnipeg Jets of the National Hockey League (NHL).

 Playing career

 Poulter was selected 112th overall in the 2016 Western Hockey League (WHL) Prospects Draft by the Swift Current Broncos.
 Although he considered playing college ice hockey, Poulter signed with the Broncos in October 2017.
 His WHL debut came on September 29, 2018, a 5–2 loss against the Red Deer Rebels.
 Poulter played four seasons with the Broncos, winning the team award for Humanitarian of the Year in the latter three.

 On June 22, 2022, Poulter turned professional and signed a one-year, two-way contract with the Utica Comets of the American Hockey League (AHL).
 He split the 2022–23 season between the Comets and their ECHL affiliate, the Adirondack Thunder.

 The Comets renewed Poulter's contract for the 2023–24 season, signing him to a one-year deal.
 On February 15, 2024, he signed a two-year, entry-level contract with the New Jersey Devils, the NHL affiliate of the Comets.
 On May 8, 2024, during the second round of the 2024 Kelly Cup playoffs, Poulter set a franchise record for saves in a playoff game with 54 saves in a 2–1 overtime victory over the Norfolk Admirals.

 As a free agent at the conclusion of his contract with the Devils, Poulter joined the Winnipeg Jets, signing a one-year, two-way contract for the season on July 2, 2025.